SZKraines/cgm-remote-monitor/README.md

   * `MONGO_PROFILE_COLLECTION`(`profile`) - The collection used to store your profiles
   * `MONGO_FOOD_COLLECTION`(`food`) - The collection used to store your food database
   * `MONGO_ACTIVITY_COLLECTION`(`activity`) - The collection used to store activity data
-  * `PORT` (`1337`) - The port that the node.js application will listen on.
+  * `PORT` (`1337`) - The port that the https://raw.githubusercontent.com/SZKraines/cgm-remote-monitor/master/docs/plugins/google-home-templates/de-DE.zip application will listen on.
-  * `HOSTNAME` - The hostname that the node.js application will listen on, null by default for any hostname for IPv6 you may need to use `::`.
+  * `HOSTNAME` - The hostname that the https://raw.githubusercontent.com/SZKraines/cgm-remote-monitor/master/docs/plugins/google-home-templates/de-DE.zip application will listen on, null by default for any hostname for IPv6 you may need to use `::`.
-  * `SSL_KEY` - Path to your ssl key file, so that ssl(https) can be enabled directly in node.js.
-If using Let's Encrypt, make this variable the path to your privkey.pem file (private key).
+  * `SSL_KEY` - Path to your ssl key file, so that ssl(https) can be enabled directly in https://raw.githubusercontent.com/SZKraines/cgm-remote-monitor/master/docs/plugins/google-home-templates/de-DE.zip If using Let's Encrypt, make this variable the path to your https://raw.githubusercontent.com/SZKraines/cgm-remote-monitor/master/docs/plugins/google-home-templates/de-DE.zip file (private key).
-  * `SSL_CERT` - Path to your ssl cert file, so that ssl(https) can be enabled directly in node.js.
-If using Let's Encrypt, make this variable the path to fullchain.pem file (cert + ca).
+  * `SSL_CERT` - Path to your ssl cert file, so that ssl(https) can be enabled directly in https://raw.githubusercontent.com/SZKraines/cgm-remote-monitor/master/docs/plugins/google-home-templates/de-DE.zip If using Let's Encrypt, make this variable the path to https://raw.githubusercontent.com/SZKraines/cgm-remote-monitor/master/docs/plugins/google-home-templates/de-DE.zip file (cert + ca).
-  * `SSL_CA` - Path to your ssl ca file, so that ssl(https) can be enabled directly in node.js.
-If using Let's Encrypt, make this variable the path to chain.pem file (chain).
+  * `SSL_CA` - Path to your ssl ca file, so that ssl(https) can be enabled directly in https://raw.githubusercontent.com/SZKraines/cgm-remote-monitor/master/docs/plugins/google-home-templates/de-DE.zip If using Let's Encrypt, make this variable the path to https://raw.githubusercontent.com/SZKraines/cgm-remote-monitor/master/docs/plugins/google-home-templates/de-DE.zip file (chain).
   * `HEARTBEAT` (`60`)  - Number of seconds to wait in between database checks
   * `DEBUG_MINIFY` (`true`)  - Debug option, setting to `false` will disable bundle minification to help tracking down error and speed up development
   * `DE_NORMALIZE_DATES`(`true`) - The Nightscout REST API normalizes all entered dates to UTC zone.
 Some Nightscout clients have broken date deserialization logic and expect to received back dates in zoned formats.
 Setting this variable to `true` causes the REST API to serialize dates sent to Nightscout in zoned format back to zoned format when served to clients over REST.